ikencodeph/ken-exam/README.md

 * All partner APIs were called in the backend to prevent exposing sent keys and app secrets
 * Design is simplified and does not including additional resources that might sacrifice the performance of the web app
 * In the backend, based on component structure, each module has their own controller
+* MapBox was used to show the searched location on the map as well indicate them through markers

+## Some notes for launching the app
+Additional env settings were added to the env.example which will be needed for launching the app